xunne899/bright-light/README.md

 Problem: Retail Client is a small SME , it is still learning about the market and analysing customers purchasing behaviour.

-As a Data Analysis for BrightLight, my job is to help retail client to understand the market, using PowerBI Tool.
+As a Data Analyst for BrightLight, my job is to help retail client to understand the market, using PowerBI Tool.
 Here are the few items of interest:

 - 6 Campaign Performance
 - Products Performance